HussainArif12/Cageflix/README.md

 ## Notes:

 For processing of the TSV files, I used Python.
-The code is in the `processing_utils
+The code is in the `processing_utils` folder.
+It reads from the .tsv files and then produces a JSON file in the src/assets/folder.
+To update the JSON file, download the following files from the [IdMb website](https://developer.imdb.com/non-commercial-datasets/)

+- title.principals.tsv.gz
+- title.basics.tsv.gz
+- name.basics.tsv.gz
+- title.ratings.tsv.gz

+Additionally, you would also need to get an API key from the [OMDb Website](https://www.omdbapi.com/).
+Please place an environment variable called `OMDB_API_KEY` in the `.env` folder at the root of the project.